 Behavioral Standards: Students are expected to do their best to be on time.
 Students should silence all cell phones before entering the classroom.
-CELL PHONE USE IN CLASS IS ONLY PERMITTED FOR EMERGENCIES, with the one exception of using a cell phone to access the textbook for classwork.
+CELL PHONE USE IN CLASS IS ONLY PERMITTED FOR CLASS RELATED ACTIVITES AND EMERGENCIES.
 All students will treat each other with professional courtesy at all times.
 Students should participate regularly in class discussions and are encouraged to ask questions.
 Unless otherwise prompted, students should raise hands when they have questions or comments.
 Discussion with other students during class work is encouraged, provided the focus of the discussion is the work being completed.
 Please do not whisper amongst yourselves while the instructor is lecturing, or while a fellow classmate is addressing the class with a question or comment.
 This is because such behavior is disrespectful to your fellow classmates, and because whispering, no matter how softly, is distracting to others.
 If you have a question during lecture then please raise your hand!